-- (a) Share premium as at 31 December 2012 represented premium arising from the issue of shares at a price in excess of their par value per share.
-Under the Companies Law of the Cayman Islands, the share premium account of the Company are distributable to the shareholders of the Company provided that immediately following the date on which the dividend is proposed to be distributed, the Company will be in a position to pay off its debts as they fall due in the ordinary course of business.
-Share premium as at 1 January 2011 represented the amount subscribed for share capital of the Company's directly-held subsidiary, PC Partner Holdings Limited, in excess of nominal value and was transferred to merger reserve pursuant to the Reorganisation as detailed in note 1 to the consolidated financial statements. - (b) Merger reserve represents the difference between the share capital of the Company and the combined share capital and share premium of the subsidiaries (after eliminating intra-group investments and share capital) acquired by the Company pursuant to the Reorganisation as disclosed in note 1 to the consolidated financial statements. - (c) Other reserve represents the excess of the fair value of shares issued as consideration for acquisition of the additional interests of the subsidiaries from their non-controlling shareholders pursuant to the Reorganisation over their nominal values. - (d) Legal reserve included (i) reserve made by a subsidiary established in Macau under the Macau Commercial Code which requires the subsidiary to retain not less than 25% of profits of the accounting period as legal reserve, until such reserve reaches 50% of the capital of this entity; and (ii) reserve made by the Group's subsidiaries established in the People's Republic of China (the "PRC") pursuant to the PRC Company Law and the respective articles of association which require the PRC subsidiaries to appropriate 10% of its annual statutory net profit (determined in accordance with the PRC accounting principles and regulations and after offsetting any prior years' losses) to the statutory reserve fund until such reserve fund reaches 50% of the share capital of these entities.
+- Share premium represents premium arising from the issue of shares at a price in excess of their par value per share in 2012. (a) Under the Companies Law of the Cayman Islands, the share premium account of the Company are distributable to the shareholders of the Company provided that immediately following the date on which the dividend is proposed to be distributed, the Company will be in a position to pay off its debts as they fall due in the ordinary course of business. - Merger reserve represents the difference between the share capital of the Company and the combined share capital and share (b) premium of the subsidiaries (after eliminating intra-group investments and share capital) acquired by the Company pursuant to the reorganisation underwent in December 2011. - Other reserve represents the excess of the fair value of shares issued as consideration for acquisition of the additional interests (c) of the subsidiaries from their non-controlling shareholders pursuant to the reorganisation over their nominal values. - (d) Legal reserve included (i) reserve made by a subsidiary established in Macau under the Macau Commercial Code which requires the subsidiary to retain not less than 25% of profits of the accounting period as legal reserve, until such reserve reaches 50% of the capital of this entity; and (ii) reserve made by the Group's subsidiaries established in the People's Republic of China (the "PRC") pursuant to the PRC Company Law and the respective articles of association which require the PRC subsidiaries to appropriate 10% of its annual statutory net profit (determined in accordance with the PRC accounting principles and regulations and after offsetting any prior years' losses) to the statutory reserve fund until such reserve fund reaches 50% of the share capital of these entities.
 The statutory reserve fund can be utilised to offset prior years' losses or to increase capital.
 However, except for offsetting prior years' losses, such reserve fund must be maintained at a minimum of 25% of share capital after usage.